ndcbe/optimization/org/semester_project.md

 * Explain any changes to the project scope.
 What was the original final deliverable?
 What is the new final deliverable?

 **References**
-* If needed to support the other two sections
+* As needed to support the other sections

 **Draft Notebook(s) or Report**:
 * Explain the complete mathematical model (option 2: new example, option 3: research) or algorithm (option 2: theory).